 Armenia is a great destination if you want to get a bit further off the beaten path.
-Yerevan, however, is a very western city and is incredibly easy to navigate and easy to love.
+Yerevan, however, is a very Western city and is incredibly easy to navigate and easy to love.
 The rest of the country is filled with jaw-dropping mountains, beautiful lakes, and historic monasteries.

-Azerbaijan might be the best destination for you if you only a week or less to devote to the country, or you are looking for an off-beat city break destination.
+Azerbaijan might be the best destination for you if you only have a week or less to devote to the country, or you are looking for an off-beat city break destination.
 Baku is a wonderful city that is full of surprises and charms, but the tourist sites and infrastructure is severely lacking outside of the capital.

 Choosing between Azerbaijan, Armenia or Georgia can be a tricky decision, as each country has something unique to offer visitors.